Miscellaneous

 + The graphical part

-In due time, more information will be presented here.
-If you're interested, you'll find a microscopic portfolio at the Graphics page.
+More information will be added here in due time.
+If you're interested, you'll find a small portfolio at the Graphics page.